Build your own well-stocked pantry with this list of zero-waste pantry staples.

 Find out how to shop waste-free at bulk bin stores.

-I’ve also talked in the past on how expensive eco-friendly products are in my post about The Inconvenient Truth of Going Green, but sticking around long enough, I see that it’s not all expensive.
+I’ve also talked in the past about how expensive eco-friendly products are in my post about The Inconvenient Truth of Going Green, but sticking around long enough, I see that it’s not all expensive.
 Knowing how and where to shop can actually make a large impact on the family budget.

-The beauty of shopping at a bulk-store is that you buy only what you need and how much you need, creating less waste, and protecting your wallet at the same time.
+The beauty of shopping at a bulk store is that you buy only what you need and how much you need, creating less waste, and protecting your wallet at the same time.
 As a bonus, some items, such as spices and seasonings are actually much cheaper to buy at bulk stores than at a regular grocery store.

 Download your Zero-Waste Pantry Basics Shopping List from the Resource Centre

-Basic Zero-Waste Pantry Staples
+Basic Zero Waste Pantry Staples

 Pantry Staple | |